How BerryBox cut embedded analytics costs

 If you're committed to Power BI Embedded, here are actionable strategies to keep costs under control:

-See how DataBrain compares to Power BI Embedded →
+See how DataBrain compares to Power BI Embedded if F32 capacity is on your horizon.

 Pricing information in this article is based on publicly available Microsoft documentation and Azure pricing pages as of March 2026.
 Actual costs vary by region, currency, and Microsoft agreement terms.
 Always verify current pricing on the Azure Fabric pricing page and Azure Power BI Embedded pricing page before making purchasing decisions.